 How To Identify The Chess Pieces: Chess Piece Notation

-Each chess piece is usually represented in outline on a chessboard.
 When moves are written down, each piece is identified by a letter, apart from the Pawn, which has no letter.
-For example a Rook moving to d3 is written as Rd3, whereas a Pawn moving to d3 would just be written as d3.
+For example, a Rook moving to d3 is written as Rd3, whereas a Pawn moving to d3 would just be written as d3.

 Table Showing Notation of Chess Pieces